 Josh Turns Big

 It might be noted that if Josh did actually have to bike from his house to the picnic area and back, it would have been a hefty 10-mile roundtrip, with some rather steep hills to tackle.
-It’s a good thing when Josh wished to be big, he also got some big calf and thigh muscles.
+It’s a good thing when Josh wished to be big, he also got big calf and thigh muscles.

 Times Square Hotel